Common Well Pump Problems & What They Mean

 Can I repair my well pump myself?

 Homeowners can safely perform basic troubleshooting steps like checking the circuit breaker, testing the pressure switch, and checking the pressure tank's air charge.
-However, submersible pump repairs require pulling the pump from deep underground, which involves high voltage and physical risk — this should always be handled by a licensed professional.
+However, submersible pump repairs require pulling the pump from deep underground, which involves high voltage and physical risk.
+This should always be handled by a licensed professional.
 Attempting DIY submersible repairs without experience can result in injury or cause more expensive damage.

-The cost to replace a well pump ranges widely: shallow jet pumps run $225–$1,500 installed, deep jet pumps cost $435–$2,200, and submersible pumps typically run $1,000–$2,500 installed.
-For deep wells over 150 feet or complex installations, costs can exceed $5,000.
-Regional labor rates, well depth, and whether new wiring or piping is required all affect the final price.
+The national average to replace a well pump in 2026 is roughly $1,800 to $1,900, with most homeowners paying between $975 and $2,825 installed.
+Shallow jet pumps run $300 to $1,400, deep jet pumps cost $800 to $2,200, and submersible pumps typically run $1,000 to $2,800 installed.
+For deep wells over 150 feet or constant-pressure systems, total costs can exceed $5,000.
 Always get multiple quotes before committing.

 How can I extend the life of my well pump?